otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/03-laravel-2-api-validation-relationships/03-laravel-2-api-validation-relationships.md

 ## API Validation
 In **Laravel**, there are different ways to validate your data.
 The most common way is to use the `validate()` method.
 However, you will look at [manually creating validators](https://laravel.com/docs/8.x/validation#manually-creating-validators) instead. **Laravel** also includes a range of validation rules that you can apply to your data.

 To create a validator instance manually, you will use a  `Validator` [facade](https://laravel.com/docs/8.x/facades).
 It is fine if you do not understand what a **facade** is, but basically, a **facade** provides a simplified interface to a complex subsystem.
-In **Laravel**, a **facade** provides a static interface to classes available in the application's service container.
+A **facade** in **Laravel** provides a static interface to classes available in the application's service container.

 In `ApiController.php`, update the `createStudent()` method as follows:
 ```php